-Our teachers encourage every pupil to stretch themselves, motivating and inspiring them to challenge their own expectations of what they can achieve, even at a young age.
+We aim to motivate and inspire our children to challenge their own expectations of what they can achieve, even at a young age and an approach that recognises that young child at times needs reassurance and guidance.

 Children have energy to burn and in our large outdoor spaces and modern sports hall they can run freely and exercise, come rain or shine.